ivyldewitt/gc-go-projects/golang-log.md

 **How does this build on from yesterday?**:
 Yesterday I spent most of my time reviewing/learning about the basics of variables - including the short declaration operator, var, the basic structure of a Go program, and a short intro to types.
 All in all nothing new, but definitely a lot of useful info to know.

-**Key Takeways & Points to Review**:
+**Key Takeaways & Points to Review**:

 * Types - declarations and conversion
-* Structure of packages - fmt - Sprint familt, Print family, Fprint family.
+* Structure of packages - fmt - Sprint family, Print family, Fprint family.
 * Zero values

 **Any Reflections?**: